As a patient, do you have the audacity to suggest you have one of these ailments that will shock your doctor?

 1. Autoimmune disorder.
 The immune system makes up a powerful defensive team.
 When functioning well, it fights off foreign invaders.
 Some vitamins and medicines strengthen the immune system.
 When it switches to the offensive side, the immune system exploits weaknesses and begins attacking healthy tissue.
 Lupus and Sjögren’s disease are two examples of an immune system going haywire, resulting in autoimmune disorder.

 2. Systemic illness.
 Eleven bodily systems symbolically work together, allowing us to function regularly.
 The largest is the integumentary system, providing an external and internal protective barrier against wounds and staph infections.
-It is estimated that there are 3.72 x 713 human cells in our bodies.
+It is estimated that there are an estimated 3.72 x 713 human cells in our bodies.
 The vascular system supplies oxygen and nutrients to each one, every second.
 Bone, ligaments, nerves are all fair game.
 A battle against a bodily system is unpredictable at best or certain defeat at worst.
 Diabetes and arthritis are common systemic diseases.

 3. Metastasize.
 The lymphatic system is like a superhighway with free access to vital organs.
 It is the favorite path for cancers to spread throughout the body.
 This is what we call metastasis or stage IV cancer.
 Lymphoma is a cancer of the lymph nodes.

-Such relentless attacks are tabu exam-room discussions.
+Relentless difficult-to-trace attacks are tabu exam-room discussions.
 A patient tells a doctor, “I feel like there is something systemic going wrong.”
 If the response to such a negative affirmation is not either condescending or dismissive, there is a referral to a specialist—sometimes for psychiatric evaluation.

 Now suppose for a moment is is true.
 As a patient, you are in serious trouble, seeking help from someone you expect to slow the internal attack or at least manage the symptoms.
 In addition to the internal onslaught, you now must deal with an external attack on the credibility of your admission.